crazyjul/creatures-genetics-toolbox/README.md

 ## Genome support

-After loading a genome, you can access to all genes.
+After loading a genome, you can access all the recognized genes.
 Genes are just container that point to the original byte array.

 For the moment, the system is read-only and does not support modifications.

-###Usage
+### Usage

 ```
 import creatures.Genome;

-var genome = new Genome( file_content );
+var genome = new Genome(file_content);

-for( gene in genome.gene) {
+for(gene in genome.gene) {
     trace(gene.id);
 }